ThatsVie/atlas-web_back_end/ES6_promise/README.md

 ## File Overview

 ### Task 0
-`0-promise.js`: Contains the getResponseFromAPI function which returns a new, unresolved Promise.
+`0-promise.js`: Contains the `getResponseFromAPI` function which returns a new, unresolved Promise.

-`0-main.js`: A test script that imports getResponseFromAPI and checks if the returned object is an instance of a Promise, confirming the correct implementation.
+`0-main.js`: A test script that imports `getResponseFromAPI` and checks if the returned object is an instance of a Promise, confirming the correct implementation.

 ### Task 1
+`1-promise.js`: Contains the `getFullResponseFromAPI` function which returns a promise that either resolves or rejects based on the provided boolean argument.
+`1-main.js`: Testing script that validates the function `getFullResponseFromAPI` with both true and false conditions, demonstrating promise resolution and rejection.

 ### Task 2